 KARTHIK KUBER, PhD, MS

 Dr. Karthik Kuber has several years of academic research as well as applied data science experience in the technology and banking sectors.
 His current interests are in exploring and applying various Machine Learning techniques in the context of large-scale engineering systems, with a special emphasis on building interpretable models.
 Dr. Kuber received his PhD from Syracuse University in Computer Science, focusing on Machine Learning and Evolutionary Computation, is a certified instructor with NVIDIA Deep Learning Institute, and has co-organised three editions of the International Workshop on Evolutionary Rule-based Machine Learning.
-Dr. Kuber is currently a data scientist at Microsoft in Seattle, Washington.
+Dr. Kuber is currently a Senior Data Scientist at RBC.
 He also volunteers actively with DataKind on projects applying Data Science for social causes.
 Outside of work, you will probably find him on a cricket field or in a dojo.

 ANNIE LEE, PhD, MMath

 Dr. Annie Lee holds a PhD from the University of Waterloo at the Centre of Pattern Analysis and Machine Intelligence with over 12 years of experience in data mining and machine learning.
 Dr. Lee’s passion in finding patterns in society and in nature in the big data era has lead to dozens of publications in computational advertising, sentiment analysis, and sequence analysis, including a highly-read review paper on big data.
 Most notably, Dr. Lee developed interpretable unsupervised algorithms, which uncovered patterns utilizing clustering and partitioning of raw data and a priori knowledge.